fazlearefin/ubuntu-dev-machine-setup/README.md

 #### Setting this to `True`

-- will not install virtualbox and vagrant
+- will not install docker, virtualbox and vagrant

 ## What gets installed and cofigured?